SW

 Kanelbullar

-Cinnamon buns spiced with cardamom, a staple of Swedish fika (coffee break).
+Cinnamon buns spiced with cardamom and pearled sugar, a staple of Swedish fika (coffee break).
+Central to Swedish culture, these fragrant buns are enjoyed daily at cafés nationwide.

 Räksmörgås